 Released in 1995, “Glycerine” is a single by the band Bush that uses an ironic narrative to explore complex human emotions.

-The song follows the story of a desperate narrator longing for connection but unable to bridge the emotional gap between himself and another person.
+The song follows the story of a desperate narrator who longs for connection but is unable to bridge the emotional gap between himself and another person.

 Through its clever lyrics and melancholic melodies, this track weaves a powerful tale that still resonates with listeners today.